ptolmachev/FORCE_learning/README.md

 # learning_with_FORCE
- Force algorithm from "Generating Coherent Patterns of Activity from Chaotic Neural Networks" (2009) Here is what it can do:
+ Force algorithm from "* Generating Coherent Patterns of Activity from Chaotic Neural Networks *" (2009) by David Sussillo et al.

+ Here is what it can do:

  ## Periodic output give periodic input: